brouhaha/cosmac/README.md

 * The DMA output feature has not been tested.

-## License information:
+## License information

-For licensing purposes, the cosmac.vhdl source file is considered a "program", licensed under the terms of the GNU General Public License 3.0, which is provided in the file gpl-3.0.txt.
+For licensing purposes, the VHDL source files (with the exception of elf-s3e/dcm_wrapper.vhdl) are considered a "program", licensed under the terms of the GNU General Public License 3.0, which is provided in the file gpl-3.0.txt.
 If you distribute this program as part of a derived work (including but not limited to use in an FPGA or ASIC), the license imposes obligations on you to make the source code for the entire work available.
 No one forces you to accept this license, but if you choose not to accept it, nothing authorizes you to redistribute this program in any form.

 If you wish to use this program as part of a derived work, but without the obligations imposed by the GPL license, contact the author regarding alternative licensing.